 Read more in our Assurity Life Insurance Review

-The Silver Guard series from Baltimore Life offers whole life insurance.
-Silver Guard I is typical whole life insurance for those who can pass a health questionnaire.
+The Silver Guard series from Baltimore Life offers whole life insurance coverage.
+Silver Guard I is typical whole life insurance plan for those who can pass a health questionnaire.

 For those who do have some serious, although not life ending, sickness or disease, Silver Guard II or III might be a great option.
 These products offer a graded death benefit of 25% coverage the first year, 50% coverage the second year, and 100% of the death benefit the third year.
 And 100% of the face amount if the death is deemed accidental from day one.
 Premiums and face amounts are fixed for the life of the policy.